TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 ========================================================================
-Use the Advanced Editor to Create a Text Input Problem
+Use the Advanced Editor to Edit a Text Input Problem
 ========================================================================

-To use the Advanced Editor to create a text input problem, follow these steps.
+To use the Advanced Editor to edit a text input problem, follow these steps.

 #.
 Follow the steps for creating the problem in the :ref:`Simple Editor<Use
    the Simple Editor to Create a Text Input Problem>`.